nolanderc/glasgow/README.md

 First, install [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).

-As `glasgow` has not yet been included in the default configs `lspconfig`, it has to be added it manually:
+As `glasgow` has not yet been included in the default configs, it has to be added it manually:

 ```lua
 local lspconfig = require 'lspconfig'